actions/actions-runner-controller/README.md

     duration: "5m"
 ```

-With the above example, the webhook server scales `myrunners` by `1` replica for 5 minutes on each `check_run` event
+With the above example, the webhook server scales `example-runners` by `1` replica for 5 minutes on each `check_run` event
 with the type of `created` and the status of `queued` received.

-The primary benefit of autoscaling on Webhook compared to the standard autoscaling is that it is far quicker as it allows you to
+The primary benefit of autoscaling on Webhook compared to the pull driven scaling is that it is far quicker as it allows you to
-immediately add "resource slack" for future GitHub Actions job runs.

-In contrast, the standard autoscaling requires you to wait next sync period to add
-insufficient runners.
-You can definitely shorten the sync period to make the standard autoscaling more responsive.
-But doing so eventually results in the controller not being functional due to it being rated limited by the GitHub API.
+immediately add runners resource rather than waiting for the next sync period.

 > You can learn the implementation details in [#282](https://github.com/actions-runner-controller/actions-runner-controller/pull/282)

-To enable this feature, you firstly need to install the webhook server.

-Currently, only our Helm chart has the ability install it:
+To enable this feature, you firstly need to install the webhook server, currently, only our Helm chart has the ability install it:
 _[see the values documentation for all configuration options](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/charts/actions-runner-controller/README.md)_

 ```console